Nasim09/spring_projects/python/madlibs/README.md

 KEY CONCEPTS

-Output:
+Output: prints out the varible

-String:
+String: Strings in python are surrounded by either single quotation marks, or double quotation marks. string is used to make use to adj varible.

-(data Type):
+(data Type): Stores data that hold varibles like int.

-string literal:
+string literal: Text surrounded by single, double or triple quotes.

-String Concatenation:
+String Concatenation: Adds strings together using + or .format or f""

-(different ways):
+(different ways): +, .format or f""

-fString:
+fString: A literal string prefix that uses f infront of the sting

-variables:
+variables: Containers for storing values

-input:
+input: to fill in madlib

-Comments:
+Comments: words that stay in the code with a hashtag but dont affect the code